ksu-cs-textbooks/cs-zero/content/z-courses/115/syllabus/_index.md

 ### Assignments

 {{% notice warning%}}
 Assignments are to be completed without any collaboration with classmates or other outside help unless otherwise stated.
 It is crucial that all work you do is your own.
-Posting (even if you don't get a response) course content on Stack Overflow, Chegg, or other similar websites is expressly forbidden and will result in an XF.
-This includes viewing posts as well.
-It also includes viewing solutions to course content that has not been provided to you through canvas by your instructor or TA.
+Posting (even if you don’t get a response) course content on Stack Overflow, Chegg, or other similar websites is expressly forbidden and will result in an XF.
+This also includes viewing solutions to course content that has not been provided to you through canvas by your instructor or TA.
+The use of AI assisted tools to write your assignments is also explicitly forbidden (ChatGPT, GitHub Code Pilot, etc.).
+You may use these tools as help in the learning process, but work that you submit for a grade must be 100% done by you and only you.

     *If you are struggling in the course or you have doubts on something, please ask!
 Your instructors and TAs are here to help!*
 {{% /notice %}}